Medicare Part D-Prescription Drug

 Medicare Drug Plans have four phases of coverage.

-- Second phase is the initial coverage phase which is when you typically pay a copay for medications.
+- Second phase is the initial coverage phase which is when you typically pay a copay or coinsurance for medications.
+The cost depends on which tier the medicdation is.

 It is important to note that Part D Medicare drug coverage have a monthly premium unless you qualify for extra help through either the state of New Jersey or the federal government.
 We have more information on the New Jersey PAAD and Senior Gold program here.
 There are also copays with most medications, and you may need to meet a yearly deductible.
 You cannot enroll in Part D exclusively; you must also be enrolled in Medicare Part A or B.